 Q: Can I take remote classes if I am living on campus?

 A: Yes.
 We would not recommend taking all remote classes, but students can sign up for whichever classes they choose, assuming space is available.
-We will be prioritizing remote classes for students who cannot return to campus.
+We will prioritize remote classes for students who cannot return to campus.

 Q: How can I change my schedule if I want more/fewer remote courses?